 This free swim cap pattern and tutorial is part of the syllabus of Cucicucicoo’s Learn to Machine Sew beginner’s sewing course!
-Don’t forget to share pictures of your work on Facebook or the Cucicucicoo Creations Flickr Group!
+Don’t forget to share pictures of your work on Facebook or other social media with the hashtags #cucicucicoopatterns and #cucicucicoo!

 And of course, don’t forget to Pin this post so that you’ll be able to find it again when you need it!

 *All starred links are affiliate links which help fund this blog.
 All opinions are my own.

 Please read my affiliate link disclosure for more information.